Samsoftfx/GitHubCloneProject/README.md

-# GitHubCloneProject
-my clone sample
+This is the description of my repo